 Knowing that it is often difficult to liquidate your family's personal belongings, we offer integrity and experience that turns ordinary selling into a successful estate sale.
 We start by arranging and organizing everything in the home - emptying closets and cupboards, cleaning items as necessary - displaying is key!
 Besides the use of the internet for research we have a library of reference books on our personal shelves.
-We then price, advertise in local newspapers and other venues and use our large and growing email list (over 2500 emails at this time) for notices and sell, sell, sell!
+We then price, advertise in local newspapers and other venues and use our large and growing email list (nearly 3000 emails at this time) for notices and sell, sell, sell!
 You only need to call.
 What could be easier?
-Basements & Beyond has been selling antiques, collectibles and household items on the West Coast for 35 years!
+Basements & Beyond has been selling antiques, collectibles and household items on the West Coast for 36 years!

 You don't have to have a house full of antiques (or anything you consider "good" to have a sale).
 The most common household items sell just as well as the best antique.
 JUST DON'T THROW ANYTHING AWAY - talk to us first!